School Resource Officer Program

 - Patrol communities near their schools

-This is all part of being a positive role model for the students.
-The program has also received national acclaim.
-In July 2004, the National Association of School Resource Officers recognized the Baltimore County Police Department as a “Model SRO Agency.”
+This program has received national acclaim by the National Association of School Resource Officers.
+The Baltimore County Police Department has been recognized as a “Model SRO Agency.”